Are you worried that your condition or the condition of the person you care for is getting worse?

 What is Call for Concern©?

-Call for Concern© is a patient safety service allowing patients and their families or carers to call for help and advice from the Acute Care Response Team when they feel concerned about a worsening clinical condition.
+Call for Concern© is a patient safety service that allows patients and their families or carers to call for help and advice from the Acute Care Response Team or Children and Young People's team when they feel concerned about a worsening clinical condition.

 If you are worried that your condition or the condition of the person you care for is getting worse, you should discuss these concerns with the ward healthcare team in the first instance.
 Staff will always act professionally and respond to your concerns.
-However, if you feel that your concerns have not been answered or resolved, you can contact the Acute Care Response Team.
+However, if you feel that your concerns have not been answered or resolved, you can contact the Acute Care Response Team or Children and Young People's team.

-The Acute Care Response Team are a group of specially trained senior practitioners with advanced skills and expertise of clinical deterioration.
+The Acute Care Response Team and Children and Young People's team are a group of specially trained senior practitioners with advanced skills and expertise in clinical deterioration.

-A practitioner from the Acute Care Response Team will work with you and your family to ensure the best outcomes for your specific health concerns.
+A practitioner from the Acute Care Response Team or Children and Young People's team will work with you and your family to ensure the best outcomes for your specific health concerns.
 The practitioner may visit you on the ward to complete a physical examination.
 They will also review your health documentation to determine the next steps.

 The practitioner will hold discussions with the ward healthcare team about your condition and the next steps that have been determined.
 If needed, treatment changes and investigations will be started to try and improve your condition.

-The main focus of the Call for Concern© service is to involve the Acute Care Response Team to respond quickly to patients whose condition is deteriorating while in the hospital.
+The main focus of the Call for Concern© service is to involve the Acute Care Response Team or Children and Young People's team to respond quickly to patients whose condition is deteriorating while in the hospital.

 When not to use Call for Concern©